Summer Program Funding

 Funding

 Each Sau Ching Global Scholar for Asia will receive a study abroad scholarship of up to $6,000, which can be used for program fee/tuition, airfare and transportation, and housing.
+Award amount will be determined by the student’s financial need, program costs and project proposal.

-Project Proposal Submission
+Intercultural Learning Project Proposal

 • Deepen understanding of linguistic and cultural differences

-• Navigate identity and self-awareness
+• Navigate one’s own identity and cultivate greater cultural self-awareness

 • Manage cultural transitions and resolve differences